Margin of Error

 t Distribution Calculator to find

-the critical t score.
+the critical t statistic.
 You can also use a

 graphing calculator or